jaminyah/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

 ```

-Logging into the Linode server and listing the directories should show:
+Logging into the Linode server and using the `ls` command should show the "public" directory.
+Included in this directory is the contents of the static site.

 ```bash
 username@localhost:~$ ls